wp-plugins/questions/README.txt

 == Description ==

-Create your survey or poll by drag&drop with the Questions plugin and export results in a CSV file.
+Drag & drop your survey with the awesome Questions plugin and export results in a CSV file.

 **Question Types**